ibbles/LearningUnreal/Lumen.md

 )

+# Hardware Ray Tracing

+Lumen can use hardware ray tracing, if supported by the hardware.
+Ray tracing is supported by NVIDIA RTX card, AMD Radeon 6000 series and up, and Intel ARC.
+Hardware ray tracing support for Lumen is enabled with [[Project Settings]] > Engine > Rendering > Lumen > User Hardware Ray Tracing When Available.

+With hardware ray tracing enabled Lumen reflections will include off-screen Mobility = Movable objects.
+(
+I think mobility is the determining factor.
+)
+Make sure [[Project Settings]] > Engine > Rendering > Reflections > Reflection Method is set to Lumen.

+There are a bunch of other Ray Tracing related settings in [[Project Settings]] > Engine > Rendering > Hardware Ray Tracing.
+I don't think they are related to Lumen.
+Not sure under what conditions they apply.

+On a [[Post Process Volume]] we can tweak some more Lumen settings.

 # Flickering / Jittering / Crawling Indirect Lighting

 Sometimes Lumen causes flickering / jittering / crawling light in indirectly illuminated parts of the level.